 In the Arena

-October 2024 — Having visited bullrings in three Spanish cities during my brand sabbatical, it is confirmed that while I do not care to witness an actual fight and would probably choose “no” if I were to vote as to whether the ritual should continue, I do appreciate the tradition of “corrida de toros.”
+Having visited bullrings in three Spanish cities during my brand sabbatical, it is confirmed that while I do not care to witness an actual fight and would almost certainly choose “no” if I were to vote as to whether the ritual should continue, I do have grudging respect for the history and tradition of “corrida de toros.”

 And I am reminded of the Theodore Roosevelt quote referred to as The Man in the Arena, which is as relevant today as it was when I first read it.
 I am grateful to the venerable Brené Brown for bringing it to my attention and inspiring how I (“strive valiantly” to) approach my business: